ts7even/learnreact/README.md

 * use rafce to create react arrow function with export.
 You need to delete the import react at the top because it wont render in App.js if you leave it.
 * Create a css file with same name
 * This can be repeated for compnents and containers.
 Containers are larger that a comonent, like a whole page.
+* Copy and paste this to other components and conatiners, but alt + left click to change the funciton name, div, and export.
 ```
 import React from 'react';
 import './navbar.css';